Generalized Label Enhancement with Sample Correlations: Analysis and Discussion

+In general, the performance of gLESC is better than LESC, which can be observed from Table~\ref{Recovery_Results_Cheb_Canber},~\ref{CVCV}, and~\ref{T_testT_test} obviously.
+For most cases, gLESC is more general and better than LESC.
+The reason is that the global sample correlations in both the feature space and label space are explored in gLESC, while only information in feature space is utilized in LESC.

 {\bf{Are sample correlations captured from both the feature space and label space better for LE?}} Comparing to LESC, gLESC leverages a tensor multi-rank minimization to obtain the sample correlations from both the feature space and label space.
-Since the sample correlations investigated in gLSEC are more suitable than that in LESC, it is expected that gLESC can attain better recovery performance.
-From the quantitative experimental results in Table~\ref{Recovery_Results_Cheb_Canber} and Fig.~\ref{CD_diagram}, we can conclude that sample correlations captured from both the feature space and label space are better for LE.
+Since the sample correlations used in gLSEC are more comprehensive than that in LESC, it is expected that gLESC can attain better recovery performance.
+From the quantitative experimental results, we can conclude that sample correlations captured from both the feature space and label space are better for LE.